pvdz/preval/tests/cases/array_methods/foreach/ai/foreach_this_primitive.md

 ## Todos triggered

-- (todo) - at least one of the frfr args was not isFree, bailing
 - (todo) Support this binary expression operator:
 - (todo) support array reads statement type ExpressionStatement
 - (todo) support array reads statement type VarStatement